-Today, hundreds of years later, Empress Market is still one of the most-visited markets in the city, which sells everything from fruits and meat to textile and crockery.
-Despite being located in a highly congested area, Empress Market remains extremely crowded throughout the week.
+Today, hundreds of years later, Empress Market is still one of the most-visited markets in the city, which sells everything from fruits and meat to textiles and crockery.
+Empress Market remains extremely crowded throughout the week despite being located in a highly congested area.

 Merewether Clock Tower